 Well hello there!
 My name is Christie.
-I’m a California-based mom and occupational therapist with a background in gymnastics, psychology, and education, and I’m so glad you’ve taken a moment to check out this blog!
+I’m a California-based mom and Occupational Therapist with additional background in gymnastics, psychology, and education, and I’m so glad you’ve taken a moment to check out this blog!
 MamaOT.com is a place where I am dedicated to encouraging, educating, and empowering those who care for children.

-Being a new mom has given me a very unique perspective as I work with families to further their children’s development, especially when it comes to working with very young ones (as young as 5 months old so far).
+Being a new mom has given me a very unique perspective as I work with families to further their children’s development, especially when it comes to working with very young ones (such as itty bitty babies).
 I can really empathize and connect with the parents of my clients when they ask me about things like sleep deprivation, teething, feeding, or baby toys because I am going through it right along with them!

 Hence, this blog, which was started in April 2012.

 They say it takes a village to raise a child, and I am learning first-hand that that is absolutely true!
 No one of us can do this by ourselves.
 We need other people to support us as we invest ourselves into caring for children of all ages.
 So whether you are a therapist, educator, parent, foster parent, family member, babysitter, nanny, or a friend who’s just helping out, my hope is that I can be a part of your “village”.
 I will do my best to supply you with helpful tips, tricks, information, ideas, and resources that will boost your ability to care for and work with the kids in your life.

 Although many topics I address on this blog will be the direct result of something I’ve experienced while raising my own children (thus often reflecting ideas beneficial for other children of their similar ages), I will aim to cover topics that can be applied to older and younger children as well.
 Please take a moment to check out the categories covered on this blog by clicking on the “Home” tab at the top of this page and then reading through the list on the right side of the page.